Quick summary

 Add layered ambient lighting

 Use warm, indirect fixtures to raise baseline illumination around entries and driveways.
-Smart floodlights tied to schedules keep cameras ready without blasting neighbors.
+Smart floodlights tied to schedules keep cameras ready without causing light trespass or disturbing neighbors.

 Layer accent lighting—step lights, low-voltage path lights, soffit lighting—to eliminate pockets of darkness without overpowering the scene.
 The goal is even coverage, not stadium brightness.